statamic/v2-docs/content/collections/docs/licensing.md

 - Does it have a dev-related subdomain? `test.`, `testing.`, `sandbox.`, `local.`, `stage.`, or `staging.`
 - Does it use a dev-related TLD? `.dev`, `.local`, `.localhost`, `.test`, `.invalid`, `.example` or `.app`

-### But you're special, eh? {#special}
+### Special Circumstances {#special}

-If everyone was special, then no one would be.
-But, we understand that sometimes your domains can't be set up to coincide with our rules exactly because of client needs, backwards compatibility, SEO, or the humidity level in Denver.
-We totally get it.
+We understand that sometimes your domains can't be set up to coincide with our rules exactly because of firewall or client needs, backwards compatibility, SEO, or the humidity level in Denver.
+We totally get it, and have a solution.

-For example, maybe your staging environment is on an entirely separate domain, like mysite.com and mystagingsite.com.
-That's okay.
 You can comma delimit domains in your licenses page, like so: `mysite.com, mystagingsite.com`.
-Problem solved.
+These will be reviewed periodically to ensure they're not being abused to get around the One License One Website™ rule.
+But you wouldn't do that to a little small business, would you?

 [trial-mode]: /knowledge-base/trial-mode
 [terms]: https://statamic.com/terms